• Skip to primary navigation

 Even with the rise of online content, traditional publishing houses still need proofreaders for books and other published works.
 Do you like reading long-form material?
 A job with a publishing house might be for you.

-Pro Tip: you don’t have to start with brand-name publishing houses.
+Pro Tip: You don’t have to start with brand-name publishing houses.
 Try smaller names or local publishers.

 Specialized Proofreading